varya/varya.github.com/src/documents/posts/steroids-drawers_en.html.md

 ---

-title: Using drawers on Steroids
+title: Using side drawers in mobile apps on Steroids.js

 date: 2014-06-09